OSC/ood-documentation/latest/_sources/reference/files/submit-yml/vnc-bc-options.rst.txt

 .. describe:: vnc_args (String, "")

-    vnc arguments to use instead of the specific options ``name``, ``geometry``, ``dpi``, ``fonts``, ``idle`` and
+    VNC arguments to use instead of the specific options ``name``, ``geometry``, ``dpi``, ``fonts``, ``idle`` and
     ``extra_args``.